Henry M. Jackson High School, Mill Creek WA

 A.B. in Public and International Affairs (w/ Certificates in Statistics, Machine Learning, South Asian Studies), Princeton University

 Product Management/Strategy, National Football League (NFL)

-What did you gain in TSA that helped you in your career?
+What did you gain in TSA?

 TSA provided an avenue through which I could pursue leadership—in my case, in local, state, and national offices.
 However, leadership is often (and some would argue, typically) not about simply trailblazing your own path and breathing your own vision to life.
 Often, it's about working within constraints; whether the differing opinions of your colleagues or the stances taken by other stakeholders in your organization, you will find yourself surrounded by people who will tell you “No” when trying to enact change in your organization.
 This lesson has been paramount as I've moved through my career, and TSA offered me leadership opportunities through which this insight has been ingrained.
-Being told "No" in positions of leadership is not an opportunity to be discouraged.
+Being told "no" in positions of leadership is not an opportunity to be discouraged.
 I would argue that nothing truly special and worth doing has been or will be easy.

 What advice do you have for current TSA members?